DKrtolica/JCuReS/README.md

 # JCuReS
-No, this is not related to security in any way.
-It's a test automation framework in Java.
-Work in progress (as of fall 2023), free to use  with acknowledgment
+No, this is not related to healthcare in any way.
+It's a test automation framework in Java, currently a work in progress as of fall 2023.
+It is free to use with acknowledgment.

 ####  Blame ChatGPT for suggesting the name